 “We all know that the kids are the future, so I feel like it’s part of my duty to help and make sure the future is in a better condition than it is currently.
 To me, a better future starts by fostering and shepherding these brilliant young minds.”

-After graduating early in November 2019, Leah Rymer '20 first worked for the congressional campaign of Rachel Ventura in Joliet, Illinois.
+After graduating six months early, Leah Rymer '20 first worked for the congressional campaign of Rachel Ventura in Joliet, Illinois.
 When the campaign shut down, Rymer was recommended as the campaign manager of congressional candidate Eva Putzova, a progressive Democrat in Arizona, and landed the job.

 Rymer majored in international relations and minored in anthropology & sociology.
 “My goal is to work in the field of foreign policy in the future, but I thought working on a campaign would be great experience for learning the world of politics,” she said.